-Form of amendment.
-While Higginbotham, supra, allowed amendment by implication, the El Paso court of appeals goes to the other extreme in Verlander Enterprises v.
+- Form of amendment.
+While Higginbotham, 6. supra, allowed amendment by implication, the El Paso court of appeals goes to the other extreme in Verlander Enterprises v.
 Graham, 932 S.W.2d 259 (Tex.
-App.--El Paso 1996, no writ).
+App.-El Paso 1996, no writ).
 The case illustrates the danger of allowing a return of citation to be filed with the court, prior to reviewing same.
 Plaintiff's counsel diligently attempted to amend the return, and filed a Motion for Correction of Return with a supporting officer's affidavit.
 However, the amended return was not attached to a validly issued citation.
 The court holds that the amendment is invalid because Rule 107 then required that the return be endorsed on or attached to the citation.
 Rule 118 allows the court, "on such terms as it deems just" to allow proof of service to be amended and Verlander appears excessively restrictive.
 Another failed attempt at amending the return is Barker CATV Constr., Inc. v.
 Ampro, Inc., 989 S.W.2d 789, 792 (Tex.
 App.--Houston [1st Dist.]
 1999, no pet.).
 Plaintiff did not obtain an order amending the return.

-7. Standard of review.
+Instead of amending return, often better to serve defendant a second time with additional citation and petition. - 7.
+Standard of review.
 The court's ruling on whether to permit an amendment will be reviewed on appeal under an abuse of discretion standard.
 See Mylonas v.
 Texas Commerce Bank- Westwood, 678 S.W.2d 519, 523(Tex.
 App.-Houston [14th Dist.]1984, no writ).